What are Human Strains?

 - It is important to remember that bacteria are all around us, and that we are continuously influenced by the bacteria in our environment.

-Looking as far back as the origin of a strain is of little significance when seeking a probiotic.
-It's a bit like looking for Lactobacillus acidophilus and failing to consider the importance of a specific strain within the acidophilus species.
-Detail is important when it comes to probiotics - and 'origins', or 'human strains' are vague and sometimes unknown.
+Looking as far back as the origin of a strain seems of little significance when seeking a probiotic.
+Detail is important when it comes to probiotics - and whilst 'origins', or 'human strains' are vague and sometimes unknown, consumers may well be better off spending time doing their homework on other questions - e.g. 'What strain of probiotic is this?'; 'Has it been tested and shown to survive stomach acidity?'; 'Has it been clinically trialled?', and so on.

 Dairy intolerance or allergy